theastrocat/PyDS_101_PK/Part_0/README.md

 ### Basic CLI GIT
 * Initializing Repository:
 	* Create a directory where you would like to store the project.
-	* Right click the directory and select "GIT GUI Here".
+	* Right click the directory and select "GIT BASH Here".
 	* type "git clone https://github.com/theastrocat/PyDS_101_PK.git"

 #### Some Basic BASH Syntax for CLI navigation: